dasch-swiss/dsp-ui-lib/README.md

 If you want to add more components, services and so on to a module of the library, you can do it with:

-`$ ng generate component [path/in/your/module/][name-of-component] --project knora-ui --styleext scss --prefix kui`
+`$ ng generate component [path/in/your/module/][name-of-component] --project @knora/ui --styleext scss --prefix kui`

-Before testing the new component inside of the demo app, you have to rebuild after each change: `ng build knora-ui`.
+Before testing the new component inside of the demo app, you have to rebuild after each change: `ng build @knora/ui`.

 #### Run the DSP-UI Demo Application